matthew-james-laidlaw/godb/README.md

 # GoDB
 GoDB is an in-memory, key-value store that allows users to set, get, and delete key-value pairs.
-The database server supports TCP connections over port 6532.
+The database server supports TCP connections over port 8000.
 This repository holds the executable for the database server as well as the code for interfacing with the server from a client application.

+# Purpose
+This application does not have a lot of capabilities.
+As a database, it is not very useful, nor is it very robust.
+It was written as an exercise in learning networking in GoLang.
+I also explored using a custom, very lightweight, JSON-RPC-esque method for communicating between client and server.
+This tool was also an exercise in packaging an application with Docker.

 ## Requirements
 * Go 1.21